annabelsandford/em4_mem_patch/README.md

  - [ ] 911 First Responders (Steam)

  If you are running a version that is not currently supported, please contact me.
 I need your assistance to analyze and patch the individual binaries.

-## Troubleshooting

-- **The game crashes**: Check both `em4.exe` and `Em4Deluxe.exe`, as both are modified by the tool.
-Try starting the game with both executables.
-If that doesn't work, start the game with both as administrator and enable Windows XP SP3 compatibility mode.
-If it still doesn't work, please [contact me here for more assistance](https://github.com/annabelsandford/).

-- **"XXXXX.dll is missing" error**: This error means that the game cannot access a Library needed to start the game.
-This usually means that your particular Version of EM4 is not supported.

 ## Contributing